ivan-lednev/obsidian-day-planner/README.md

 1. If prompted about Safe Mode, you can disable safe mode and enable the plugin.

 ## For developers
-Pull requests are both weclcome and appreciated. 😀
+Pull requests are both welcome and appreciated. 😀

 If you would like to contribute to the development of this plugin, please follow the guidelines provided in [CONTRIBUTING.md](CONTRIBUTING.md).